fatalxiao/vivy-api/README.md

 // Import Vivy api plugin
 import VivyApi from 'vivy-api';

-// Import axios for requesting api import axios from 'axios';

 // Import sync component and model import App from 'path_to_app_component';
 import app from 'path_to_app_model';